Ketho/vscode-wow-api/SETUP.md

 wsl --install
 ```

 The [setup.sh](setup.sh) script installs Lua 5.4 and LuaRocks via [hererocks](https://github.com/luarocks/hererocks) which is self-contained.
 The module dependencies are in the [rockspec](https://github.com/Ketho/vscode-wow-api/blob/master/vscode-wow-api-scm-0.rockspec).
+It also installs npm packages for TypeScript definitions and ESLint.
 ```sh
 # wherever you want to clone the repo
 cd ~